rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### I have colocation devices that Rackspace does not have access to.
 How will these be migrated?

-Because we do not have access to your colocation devices, you will be responsible for shutting these devices down.
+Because we do not have access to your colocation devices, you are responsible for shutting these devices down.
 If you contact us, Rackspace might be able to assist you, but we will manage this on a case-by-case basis.
 Our standard approach is to remove the power cables from the devices in HKG1